GitLab Activity Widget for Website. No-code, Live - Poper

 Quick reference

-What is GitLab Activity Widget: Embed Merge Requests, Pipelines, and Commits on Any Site?
+What is GitLab Activity Widget: Embed Merge Requests, Commits and Releases on Any Site?

 Key facts